Seandunn92/Code-Pencil-using-Maven/README.md

 ** CODE PENCIL CLASS**
-   private String paper; -- What the user will write on
+    private String paper;
+    -- What the user will write on --

-    private int initialPointDurability; -- the durability the pencil started with private int pointDurability;  -- the durability the pencil has now.
-When durability hits 0 the pencil will no longer erase private int pencilLength;   -- the length of the pencil, Once this is 0 you can no longer sharpen pencil private int eraserDurability;  --the durability of the eraser.
-Once this hits 0 you can no longer erase
+    private int initialPointDurability;
+    -- the durability the pencil started with --

+    private int pointDurability;
+    -- the durability the pencil has now.
+When durability hits 0 the pencil will no longer erase--

+    private int pencilLength;
+    -- the length of the pencil, Once this is 0 you can no longer sharpen pencil--

+    private int eraserDurability;
+    --the durability of the eraser.
+Once this hits 0 you can no longer erase--

    ** Construtors **
+    CodePencil()
-    CodePencil() - starts with blank paper, 500 pointDurablity, 100 eraserDurability, and pencil Lenght 10 CodePencil(int pointDurability, int pencilLength, int eraserDurability) - You set everything but the blank piece paper users start with
+    --Default Pencil starts with blank paper, 500 pointDurablity, 100 eraserDurability, and pencil Lenght 10--

+    CodePencil(int pointDurability, int pencilLength, int eraserDurability)
-    (initalpointDurablility will start off equal to pointDurability)
+    -- You set everything but the blank piece paper users start with -- --(initalpointDurablility will start off equal to pointDurability)--

     **SETTERS**
     public void setPaper(String desiredPaper);

     public void setInitialPointDurablity(int initialPointDurability);

-    public void setPointDurability(int pointDurability)
+    public void setPointDurability(int pointDurability);

-    public void setPencilLength(int pencilLength)
+    public void setPencilLength(int pencilLength);

-    public void setEraserDurability(int eraserDurability)
+    public void setEraserDurability(int eraserDurability);

    **GETTERS**

-    public String getPaper()
+    public String getPaper();

-    public int getInitialPointDurability()
+    public int getInitialPointDurability();

-    public int getPointDurability()
+    public int getPointDurability();

-    public int getPencilLength()
+    public int getPencilLength();

-    public int getEraserDurability()
+    public int getEraserDurability();

     public void write(String whatToWrite)    -- Take in a string and adds that string to the pencil's paper